Going back to work after maternity leave

 The first day back to work after maternity leave is the worst, especially if daycare drop-off is involved.
 There is no sugar coating it.
 It just sucks.
-Which is why I created this post with a super convenient printable schedule and checklist.
+But you can sail into a new routine smoothly with this super convenient printable schedule and checklist.
 I worried about the details so you only have to worry about cuddling your baby as long as possible!

 My first day back to work full time was Nugget’s first daycare drop-off.
 I also needed to leave for a (horribly timed) overnight business trip.
 Hubs took the week off to help us both adjust, but we were still ill-prepared despite our best efforts.